 Understanding the Background

 The U.S. Court of Appeals for the D.C.
-Circuit recently issued an opinion upholding the district court’s grant of summary judgment in a case challenging the ability of spouses of H-1B workers to seek employment in the U.S. In the mid-2010s, the Department of Homeland Security updated immigration regulations to allow dependent spouses of H-1B workers who had entered the U.S. on an H-4 visa to accept employment while living in the U.S. The Obama administration implemented the changes to provide a more accessible pathway for H-1B non-immigrants to seek lawful permanent residency in the U.S
+Circuit recently issued an opinion upholding the district court’s grant of summary judgment in a case challenging the ability of spouses of H-1B workers to seek employment in the U.S. In the mid-2010s, the Department of Homeland Security updated immigration regulations to allow dependent H-1B visa spouses who had entered the U.S. on an H4 visa to accept employment while living in the U.S. The Obama administration implemented the changes to provide a more accessible pathway for H-1B non-immigrants to seek lawful permanent residency in the United States.

 D.C.
 Circuit Affirms Rules Permitting H-1B Spouses Temporary Work Authorization